 Jeannie’s Italian Chicken Soup

-1 large carrot, diced
+- 1 large carrot, diced

-1 small yellow onion, chopped.
+- 1 small yellow onion, chopped

-1-2 plum tomatoes, diced
+- 1-2 plum tomatoes, diced

-1 teaspoon garlic powder
+- 1 teaspoon garlic powder

-1 clove crushed garlic
+- 1 clove crushed garlic

-1 tablespoon Italian seasonings (make your own with oregano, basil, rosemary and thyme)
+- 1 tablespoon Italian seasonings (make your own with oregano, basil, rosemary, and thyme)

-4 cups chicken broth
+- 4 cups chicken broth

-6 ounces gemelli or bowtie pasta
+- 6 ounces gemelli or bowtie pasta (see #ProTip below!)

-6 ounces baby spinach
+- 6 ounces baby spinach

-Crusty Italian bread
+- Crusty Italian bread

-In a soup pot drizzle some olive oil, heat until it glistens and add the sausage.
-Over a medium heat, saute for five minutes or until the meat starts to brown.
+- In a soup pot drizzle some olive oil, heat until it glistens and add the sausage.
+Over a medium heat, sauté for five minutes or until the meat starts to brown.
 Add onion and carrot, and continue to cook until the vegetables start to soften.
 Add garlic powder, crushed garlic and Italian seasoning.

-Pour in the chicken broth and let the mixture simmer.
+- Pour in the chicken broth and let the mixture simmer.
 Turn up the heat until you get the broth nice and hot; this will continue to cook the veggies and allow the seasoning to blend.
 Add your pasta, stir in, turn down the soup to medium-high.
 Stir occasionally, checking the pasta.
 Once the pasta is done, quickly add your spinach.
 Stir as it wilts.